mwpastore/sinja/README.md

 * Side-loading (on request and response)
 * Namespaces
 * Configuration
+* Validation

 ## Usage

-You'll need a database schema, models (using the ORM of your choice), and [serializers][3] to get started.
-Create a new Sinatra application (classic or modular) to hold all your JSON:API endpoints and register this extension.
+You'll need a database schema and models (using the database and ORM of your choice) and [serializers][3] to get started.
+Create a new Sinatra application (classic or modular) to hold all your JSON:API endpoints and (if modular) register this extension.
 Instead of defining routes with `get`, `post`, etc. as you normally would, simply define `resource` blocks with action helpers and `has_one` and `has_many` relationship blocks (with their own action helpers).
 Sinja will draw and enable the appropriate routes based on the defined resources, relationships, and action helpers.
-Other routes will return the appropriate HTTP status code: 403, 404, or 405.
+Other routes will return the appropriate HTTP status codes: 403, 404, or 405.

 ### Configuration